BCB Newsletter – December 2019

 As part of the CMA / Internews project, we were invited to take part in a day’s journalism training with Sky News.
 This was at the Sky News studios in West London at the end of November.

 Kirran, Shamim and Mary went down to London for what was an excellent day.
 It gave us a great and timely perspective on journalism, how a news agenda is created, and explored issues around keeping within the law.
-The training was really well delivered by senior journalists from the Foreign news team.
+The training was really well delivered by senior journalists from the foreign news team.

 We had a tour around their news rooms – and got a great insight into how Sky operate in this post-Murdoch era.
 Hopefully this will be repeated again next year.